VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 * At the `scrape_config -> metric_relabel_configs` section in `-promscrape.config` file.
 This relabeling is applied to all the scraped metrics in the given `scrape_config`.
 This relabeling can be debugged by passing `metric_relabel_debug: true` option to the corresponding `scrape_config` section.
 In this case `vmagent` logs metrics before and after the relabeling and then drops the logged metrics.
 * At the `-remoteWrite.relabelConfig` file.
 This relabeling is applied to all the collected metrics before sending them to remote storage.
 This relabeling can be debugged by passing `-remoteWrite.relabelDebug` command-line option to `vmagent`.
 In this case `vmagent` logs metrics before and after the relabeling and then drops all the logged metrics instead of sending them to remote storage.
 * At the `-remoteWrite.urlRelabelConfig` files.
 This relabeling is applied to metrics before sending them to the corresponding `-remoteWrite.url`.
 This relabeling can be debugged by passing `-remoteWrite.urlRelabelDebug` command-line options to `vmagent`.
 In this case `vmagent` logs metrics before and after the relabeling and then drops all the logged metrics instead of sending them to the corresponding `-remoteWrite.url`.

+All the files with relabeling configs can contain special placeholders in the form `%{ENV_VAR}`, which are replaced by the corresponding environment variable values.

 You can read more about relabeling in the following articles: